Discarded cigarette sparks $750,000 Saskatoon house fire

 At 7:45 p.m., the department was called to the scene of a house in the city's Hampton Village Monday evening, according to a news release.

-The home, located in the 600 block of Hargreaves Avenue, was engulfed in flames, with the fire stretching from the basement to the roof.
+The home, located in the 600 block of Hargreaves Lane, was engulfed in flames, with the fire stretching from the basement to the roof.

 The department says utilities were shut down for safety reasons and the street was closed for public safety.